 - Stalking (Fla.
 Stat.
 784.048) is defined as any person who willfully, maliciously and repeatedly follows, or harasses, or cyberstalks another person.

 The Domestic Violence Law in the state of Florida is complex.
 It incorporates mandatory minimum sentencing guidelines.
-Sanctions for a Domestic Violence conviction can include the following:
+Sanctions for a Domestic Violence conviction after a plea can include the following:

 - Mandatory 26 week Batter's Intervention Program